ShadowKatStudios/OC-Minitel/protocol-3.md

 5. Optional: If the packet is addressed to a different node, repeat the packet, preferably respecting the address cache

 If the packet is, for some reason invalid, simply drop the packet.

+### Packet ID caching
+In order to prevent unnecessary network traffic, each node must keep a packet ID cache.
+This is used to decide whether to ignore received packets.
+A node should drop items from this cache, in order to not waste memory, though the minimum recommended time to keep items is 30 seconds.

 ### Optional: Meshing
 If a message is not addressed to a node, and the node has not seen the packet ID before, the node should repeat it.
 Whether via the address in the cache or by broadcast, it should be passed on, and the hardware address added to the cache as the sender.